All Episodes

 Their rage and psychotic hatred of all things Donald Trump and those that support him, you know, govern their every waking moment of every day, sadly.

-We have been a small group of us, including many of you that have helped research and send information.
+We have been a small group of us, including many of you, that have helped research and send information.

-You citizen journalists out there have been amazing too.
+You citizen journalists out there have been amazing, too.

-Well, two people in Congress that we we would not be where we are but for their hard work, their dedication, their love of the rule of law, equal justice under the law, equal application of our laws, and of course our constitution, which is the foundation of all our laws.
+Well, two people in Congress that we would not be where we are but for their hard work, their dedication, their love of the rule of law, equal justice under the law, equal application of our laws, and of course our Constitution, which is the foundation of all our laws.

 Congressman Mark Meadows of North Carolina, Jim Jordan of Ohio.

-Uh, guys, I said it last night, I meant it.
+Guys, I said it last night.

 Say it again today.